 Driving Reward And Recognition In The Workplace

-We’ve previously spoken about how reward and recognition in the workplace can drive motivation, leading to higher tenure, increased well-being and increased productivity but how should leaders drive reward and recognition in the workplace and make it part of their culture?
+We’ve previously spoken about how reward and recognition in the workplace can drive motivation, leading to higher tenure, increased well-being, and increased productivity.
+But how should leaders drive reward and recognition in the workplace and make it part of their culture?

 • A Watson Wyatt Study of 3 million employees, as quoted in Forbes magazine.
-“Companies that utilized an effective employee recognition program enjoyed a 109% three-year median return to shareholders vs. a 52% return for those companies that did not.”
+“Companies that utilised an effective employee recognition program enjoyed a 109% three-year median return to shareholders vs. a 52% return for those companies that did not.”

 Recognition